chuckremes/ruby-io/design-notes.md

 The Transpose class(es) will provide their own #each methods that work on characters.
 When reading unicode, we know that 16-byte chars and 32-byte chars always take the same amount of space.
 Converting from bytes to chars is a simple multiplication.
 UTF-8 is trickier since a char can be anywhere from 1 to 4 bytes long.
 To read 80 chars requires reading AT LEAST 80 bytes and perhaps as many as 320 bytes.

+The methods in original Ruby IO that support enumeration of the IO stream are:
+IO.foreach
+IO.readlines
+IO#each
+IO#each_byte
+IO#each_char
+IO#each_codepoint
+IO#each_line
+IO#getbyte
+IO#getc
+IO#gets
+IO#readbyte
+IO#readchar
+IO#readline
+IO#readlines
+IO#ungetbyte
+IO#ungetc

+Several of these are duplicates of each other and differ only in how EOF is handled (return empty string or raise EOFError).
+Additionally, several of them take in multiple options depending on their position in the method argument list (each, readlines).
+Lastly, some methods differ in that they update a global variable after each line (or not).

+First, let's separate out the byte-level enumeration from character/string enumeration.
+These byte-level operations should properly be part of the main enumeration mixin.
+IO#each, IO#each_byte, IO#getbyte, IO#readbyte, IO#ungetbyte

+The Transpose enumeration mixin should support the remaining ideas but with a simplified keyword-aware interface.
+IO.readlines, IO#each_char, IO#each_codepoint, IO#each_line, IO#getc, IO#gets, IO#readchar, IO#readline, IO#readlines, IO#ungetc

+The basis of all is IO#each.
+In current Ruby, IO#each works on lines/strings.
+For a system that works with ASCII_8BIT this kind of doesn't make sense.
+Let's suggest that #each only works on bytes and will read those bytes with some +limit+.
+The other methods can compose their operations on top of the work that #each performs.

+def each(offset:, limit:)
+  ...
+end

+def each_byte(offset:)
+  each(offset: offset, limit: 1) { |byte| yield(byte) }
+end

+The above looks nice, but those in the know will see a performance problem.
+There will be lots of method overhead to read a single byte at a time from a stream.
+Since we always specify the starting offset, the #each method could intelligently buffer data internally.
+It will maintain state local to its own method.
+We might waste some effort reading more than we need to read but that will be neglible over time.
+Anyone who is truly worried about that can just issue #read(offset:, length:) commands directly which will do NO buffering.

+Note that by maintaining state within the method we are disallowing some tricks used by Rubinius (and other runtimes?) wherein they mimicked IO#gets by calling IO#each with a block and returning directly from within the block.
+This would screw up #each's internal bookkeeping so we need to do better.

+The methods #getbyte and #readbyte are superfluous.
+They are just #read(limit: 1, offset: ?).
+If someone needs to read a string of bytes and process them, they should use #each_byte for that purpose or call #read directly.

+IO#ungetbyte has very strange semantics.
+Will not be supported.

+So for basic enumeration, we are left with #each(limit:, offset:), and each_byte(offset:).

 FFI Select & FDSet
 FFI can't wrap macros.
 Luckily the select(2) macros are fairly simple and the fd_set struct is the same on all platforms.
 FD_SETSIZE is a max of 1024 and defaults to 64 on some platforms.
 We'll always allocate 1024.